tum-vision/csd_lmnn/README.md

 You have to customize the file ```./code/toplevel_func/init_dataset.m``` to set the paths to your data directories correctly.

+#### Building mex files
+The code for computing the Laplace Beltrami operator is from MeshLP and is relatively old.
+You might need to adjust your mex compiler settings to get it working for your platform.
+A script ```./code/thirdparty/calc_LB/buildmex.m``` is included that worked for me along with the resulted executable.

 ## <a name="paper">Publication</a>
 If you use this code in your work, please cite the following paper.